teleivo/cs143/assignments/PA5J/README.md

   * add tests for the error cases like dispatch on void
   * what changes are needed to be able to use the GC? how can I also test that in test.sh?

+* why is -4 not valid according to the reference parser?
 * get fibonacci to work
   * or print sequence of fibonacci using the Cons from the manual?